 Visit Georgetown’s (and DC’s) oldest standing structure – the Old Stone House – and see what life was like for the earliest Georgetown residents.

 Take afternoon tea at Georgetown’s adorable new tea room, Lady Camellia.

-Rent a pair of wheels from Big Wheel Bikes and enjoy exploring the neighborhood without breaking a sweat.
+Rent a bike from Big Wheel Bikes and tour the neighborhood on two wheels.

 Spruce up your house for spring from the amazing designers in Cady’s Alley.

 Eat and play at Pinstripes – where else can you celebrate that strike with a glass of wine?